The Fado Suite

-A cry for hope.
+(a found poem) A cry for hope.
 Tenderness?
 Sure, but so little.
 Just because a swallow dies, spring does not end.
 The soul gets tired.
 The fingers take orders from the heart.
 We leave our bodies when we sing.
-The alchemy of sound and poem, it’s inside us from birth. ** I cannot remember if there was a candle on the clothed table set for one.
-I do remember the vinho verde chilling in a teakwood bucket, poured solemnly between sets of fado, smoldering and mournful tearful singer, wet cheeks lit by dying candlelight.
-I remember. ** Listening to Amalia with the windows wide open, saudade piercing the autumn evening gloom.
-My new Portuguese guitar yearns for me to learn, to teach old fingers new licks, so I dream I am wandering the calcadas in Lisbon inventing my own heteronyms, humming melodies born under different names.
+The alchemy of sound and poem, it’s inside us from birth. ** Memory?
+I cannot remember if there was a candle on the clothed table set for one.
+I do recall the vinho verde chilling in a teakwood bucket, poured quietly between sets of fado, smoldering, mournful-- tearful singer, wet cheeks lit by dying candlelight.
+I remember. ** Into the Vapor and Din Listening to Amalia with windows wide open, saudade in winter evening gloom.
+My new guitarra portuguesa yearns for me to learn, to teach old fingers new licks, and I dream I am wandering calcadas in Lisboa inventing my own heteronyms, concocting poems with vastly different pens.
 I greet Fernando Pessoa, “Bom dia, Senhor.
-I saw you sitting outside the Brasileira today but you were not actually there nor anywhere else.”
-“That is how I prefer it,” they replied without inflection then vanished scientifically in the color-swarm of Chiado hordes… I awake to Amalia singing life’s last song, to the gray-soaked murk and swirling fog.
-The music pours through my opened heart.
-My weeping eyes listen to the distant, wild ocean wind. (c) Eric Walter 2022
+I saw you sitting outside A Brasileira today but you were not actually there nor anywhere else.”
+“That is how I prefer it,” he replied without inflection then vanished precisely into the vapor and din.
+I awaken to Amalia singing life’s last song, to gray-soaked murk and swirling fog.
+The music pours through my confused heart.
+My weeping eyes listen to the distant wild ocean wind. (c) Eric Walter 2022

 This song is played on a double flute (drone flute) made by Odell Borg.